-SEALED BIDS OR ESTIMATES FOR FURNISH. ing Condensed Cow's Milk for the year 1886, will be received at the office of the Department of Public Charities and Correction, No. 66 Third avenue, in the City of New York, until 9,30 o'clock A. M., of Tuesday December 29, 1885.
-The person or persons making any December 29, 1885.
-The person or persons making any December 29 its 1886, and with the same in a sealed envelope, indorsed "Bid or Estimate for Condensed Cow's Milk for 1886," and with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department, and read.
+SEALED BIDS OR ESTIMATES FOR FURNISH ing Condensed Cow's Milk for the year 1886, will be received at the office of the Department of Public Charities and Correction, No. 66 Third avenue, in the City of New York, until 0.30 o'clock a.
+M., of Tuesday December 29, 1885.
+The person or persons making ary bid or estimate shall furnish the same or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department, and read.

-THE BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IT DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIDED IN SECTION 64, CHAPTER 410, LAWS OF 1882.
-No bid or estimate will be accepted from, or a contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.
+THE BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IT DESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IT DESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IT DESERVES THE RIGHT TO REJECT ALL BIDS OR TO CONTROL OF THE PUBLIC ATTENDED, AND ADDITION OF THE PUBLIC ATTENDENT, AS PROJUDED IN SECTION 64, CHAITER 440, LAWS OF 1889.

+No bid or estimate will be accepted from, or a contract warded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, assurely or otherwise, upon any obligation to the Corporation.